nigrosimone/ng-http-caching/README.md

   getKey?: (req: HttpRequest<any>) => string | undefined;
 }
 ```

+### version (string - default: '1')
+Cache version.
+When you have a breaking change, change the version, and it'll delete the current cache automatically.

 ### lifetime (number - default: 3.600.000)
 Number of millisecond that a response is stored in the cache.